mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/java.md

 image: public/screenshots/tutorials/client-sdk/android-shared/launch-app.png
 ```

 You should see login screen with two buttons `Login Bob` and `Login Alice`.
-After clicking one of them user should login in and empty chat screen should open.
+After clicking one of them user will login and empty chat screen will open.

-You're now ready to retrieve and send messages.